St. Luke's Medical Center – Quezon City

 St. Luke's Medical Center – Quezon City is a hospital in Quezon City, Metro Manila, Philippines.
 It is a part of St. Luke's Medical Center group of hospitals.
 Founded in 1903 by the American Protestant Episcopalian missionaries, it is the third American and Protestant hospital in the Philippines (first Protestant Episcopalian hospital in the country) after CPU–Iloilo Mission Hospital and Silliman University Medical Center.

-Along with its sister medical center of the same name, the St. Luke's Medical Center - Global City at the Bonifacio Global City in Taguig, the hospital is under the management of the St. Luke's Medical Center Group and is affiliated with the Episcopal Church in the Philippines, but maintains to be independent.
+Along with its sister medical center of the same name, the St. Luke's Medical Center - Global City at the Bonifacio Global City (BGC) in Taguig, the hospital is under the management of the St. Luke's Medical Center Group and is affiliated with the Episcopal Church in the Philippines, but maintains to be independent.

-The managing entity of both hospitals is based in the Quezon City hospital and the Taguig hospital is a wholly owned corporation of the former.
+The managing entity of both hospitals is based in the Quezon City hospital and the BGC hospital is a wholly owned corporation of the former.

 St. Luke's serves also as an affiliated university hospital of Trinity University of Asia, the first Protestant Episcopalian university in Asia, and the St. Luke's College of Medicine.